ggambini/hortibuddy_arduino-i2c/README.md

 * Second byte is PIN id.
 * Third byte is value to apply, optional.

-We need to normalize command id and PIN id
+We need to normalize commandId and pinId on RPi side and Arduino side.

 ### About Horti'Buddy project
 * Project overview : http://blog.gamb.fr/index.php?post/2014/03/10/Horti-Buddy-episode1